AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * **CPU**: The component in charge of executing program instructions and processing command logic within the application
 * **SSD**: The device that stores the application's data files and where user and system data are kept
 * **RAM**: The memory used by the application to temporarily store data and other information while the commands are being executed, thereby enabling fast access alongside processing
-* **CLI**: A text-based interface that allows users to interact with a program by typing commands.
+* **CLI**: A text-based interface that allows users to interact with a program by typing commands

 --------------------------------------------------------------------------------------------------------------------